 Emotional, Mental and Physical Exhaustion

-A workplace wellness program can help.
+A targeted workplace wellness program can help.
 Consider inviting regular speakers to educate employees on how to cope with stress or manage a busy schedule.
 Think beyond the traditional “physical fitness” options and introduce daily mediation sessions or create settings for outdoor meetings to help break up the monotony.